chbrown/npm-search-server/README.md

 The registry API desperately lacks documentation other than the npm source code, but the api API has [better documentation](https://github.com/npm/download-counts).

-## Development

-Start the server like:

-    PORT=8700 node_restarter 'node server.js'

-A plain `npm start` should work too.

 ## Environment

 The app expects an Elasticsearch server reachable at `elasticsearch:9200`.